haskucy/family-river-cross-puzzle-analysis/README.md

 # Family River Crossing Puzzle Analysis

+## Notes
+> I'll be honest with you here, Right now i am busy on some other projects.
+I will pick this up again in July 2023

 Family River Crossing Puzzle is a game in which players work together to cross a river using a raft, following rules and minimizing trips.
 This repository analyzes the smallest number of moves and ways to solve the puzzle.

 ![The Puzzle](family_river_crossing_puzzle_image.jpg)